 - His research interests are in the areas of wireless components, devices, circuits and systems for wireless communications, from microwave to THz frequencies.

-Gao, X, Du, J, Zhang, T & Guo, YJ 2019, 'High-T c Superconducting Fourth-Harmonic Mixer Using a Dual-Band Terahertz On-Chip Antenna of High Coupling Efficiency', IEEE Transactions on Terahertz Science and Technology, vol. 9, no. 1, pp. 55-62.View/Download from: UTS OPUS or Publisher's site
+Gao, X, Du, J, Zhang, T & Guo, YJ 2019, 'High-T c Superconducting Fourth-Harmonic Mixer Using a Dual-Band Terahertz On-Chip Antenna of High Coupling Efficiency', IEEE Transactions on Terahertz Science and Technology, vol. 9, no. 1, pp. 55-62.View/Download from: Publisher's site

 © 2019 IEEE.
 This paper presents a dual-band on-chip antenna-coupled high-T c superconducting (HTS) Josephson-junction subterahertz (THz) fourth-harmonic mixer.
 The antenna utilizes a couple of different structured twin slots to enable the resonant radiations at two frequencies, and integrates a well-designed coplanar waveguide network for achieving good radiation coupling and signal isolation characteristics.
 The electromagnetic simulations show that coupling efficiencies as high as -4 and -3.5 dB are achieved for the 160- and 640-GHz operating frequency bands, respectively.
 Based on this dual-band antenna, a 640-GHz HTS fourth-harmonic mixer is developed and characterized in a range of operating temperatures.
 The mixer exhibits a measured conversion gain of around -18 dB at 20 K and -22 dB at 40 K, respectively.
 The achieved intermediate frequency bandwidth is larger than 23 GHz.
 These are the best results reported for HTS harmonic mixers at comparable sub-THz frequency bands to date.